 Looking down on the Stamp Arms.

 Part of the drive mechanism for the Californian Stamps

-I like this museum, it’s good for photographs and a good day out for anyone.
-My thanks again go to Tony Brooks for the information on the images King Edward Mine Museum.
+I really like this museum, it’s fantastic for photographs and a good day out for anyone.
+Once again my thanks go to Tony Brooks for the information on the images King Edward Mine Museum.